Ian-Muthengi/Call_Centre_Dashboard_-power_BI-/README.md

 ### Exploratory Data Analysis
 EDA involved exploring the sales data to answer key questions, such as:

-- What is the overall response time?
+- What is the main reason for calling?
 - What is the highest sentiment in calls or customer satisfaction?
 - What day of the week experiences the highest volume of calls?